A circular economy initiative focusing on upcycling materials.

 - Regeneration and recycling of textile waste from our supply chain achieved through a partnership with Green Line, a company specializing in the collection and recycling of textile scraps.

 - Regeneration of leftover materials from the Gucci Off The Grid ECONYL® scraps are recovered from the production of Gucci Off The Grid and then recycled to create new ECONYL® materials as part of the “GUCCI-ECONYL® PRE CONSUMER FABRIC TAKE BACK PROGRAM”.

 - Collection and reuse of industrial packaging.
 From 2019, we have reused protective boxes for transporting our accessories to reduce the number of new boxes we make.
 This is a relatively simple step with the potential for huge impact.
-Gucci has already been able to reuse 360,000 boxes, which meant we avoided using 44 tons of plastic for industrial packaging and 175 tons since we launched the programme in 2019.
+In 2022, Gucci has been able to reuse 360,000 boxes, which meant we avoided using 44 tons of plastic for industrial packaging and 175 tons since we launched the programme in 2019.

-- Promote upcycling through All our discontinued non-branded fabrics and leathers are reused internally or through external channels, such as donating these materials to non-profit organizations.
-Starting in 2020, we have developed an environmentally friendly process to remove logos or other customizations from leather.
+- Promote upcycling through all our discontinued non-branded fabrics and leathers, reusing internally or through external channels, such as donating these materials to non-profit organizations.
+Starting in 2020, we developed an environmentally friendly process to remove logos or other customizations from leather.
 In addition, as far as metals are concerned, all accessories are destined for recycling.

 Quid Project: empower women from vulnerable backgrounds through fashion

 Through the Gucci-Up initiative we support “Progetto Quid”, a sustainable clothing brand.
 Born in 2014, from the desire to give employment opportunities to women from vulnerable backgrounds, the social enterprise Quid empowers women to create a new beginning.